Future Fund: History

 The fund become a member of the International Forum of Sovereign Wealth Funds and signed up to the Santiago Principles on best practices for managing Sovereign Wealth Funds.
 As a member it publishes how it adopts and implements the principles within its governance procedures.

 In May 2013, a DisabilityCare Australia Fund was established by the DisabilityCare Fund Act 2013.
 The Fund will fund the National Disability Insurance Scheme and is also to be managed by the Future Fund Board.
 The Fund is to receive contributions from the increase in the medicare levy by 0.5% to a total of 2% from 1 July 2014.

 In the May 2014 federal budget, the Abbott government announced its intention to establish the Medical Research Future Fund and the Asset Recycling Fund and to discontinue the Building Australia Fund, Education Investment Fund and Health and Hospitals Fund.
-These changes are subject to the passage of legislation.
 The Senate approved the establishment of the Medical Research Future Fund in August 2015, to be managed by the Future Fund, with interest generated going to medical research, beginning with $10 million in 2015, growing to $390m over the following three years.

-In 2016 it was announced that the Future Fund, Queensland Investment Corporation and AGL Energy would form the Powering Australian Renewables Fund (PARF) investing in two of Australia's largest solar plants at the time.
+In 2016, it was announced that the Future Fund, Queensland Investment Corporation and AGL Energy would form the Powering Australian Renewables Fund (PARF) investing in two of Australia's largest solar plants at the time.

 In April 2018, the Future Fund contributed to the A$225 million Fund III of Blackbird Ventures, which was directed towards investments in technology companies based in Australia and New Zealand.

 In April 2019, the Future Fund announced that it had returned an average of over 10% a year in the last decade.
 In September 2019, the Future Fund reported it had $162.6 billion in assets at the prior June 30, from seed capital of $60.5 billion in 2008, with no contributions made over the period.
 In December 2019, the Future Fund acquired a 24.1% stake in Canberra Data Centres from the Commonwealth Superannuation Corporation.
 In February 2025, the fund increased its stake to 34.55%.
 The deal valued CDC at A$17 billion.

 In June 2021, the Future Fund led a consortium with the Commonwealth Superannuation and Sunsuper in acquiring a 49 per cent interest in Telstra InfraCo Towers for A$2.8 billion, valuing the company at A$5.9 billion.
 In November 2022, the fund participated in Blackbird Ventures Fund V, which closed at A$1 billion.
 The fund was focused on technology companies in Australia and New Zealand.

 In November 2024, the Treasurer, Jim Chalmers, and the Finance Minister, Katy Gallagher, announced that the Future Fund will be directed to invest in green energy and housing projects where sustainable.